sky-chaser-high/adobe-illustrator-scripts/README.md

 ## Installation
-Download the zip file and unzip it.
+[Download](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest) the zip archive and unzip it.
 The scripts can be placed anywhere on your computer.
 To run the scripts, from File > Scripts > Other Script...